dvirby/BotIt/README.md

 (In a quick look you can see how much comfortable and simple the code)

-## Some features that attached for example:
+## Some example features that attached:

 #### * Mailing lists 📧
 #### * Libary manager 📚